 My Nonprofit Reviews

-Review for Paws4People, Inc., Round Hill, VA, USA
+Review for Paws4People, Inc., Wilmington, NC, USA

 Paws4People is a wonderful organization that trains and provides service dogs to children, veterans and others in need.
 They do this in a very cost effective way by enlisting inmates to train the puppies.